NYC Commission on Human Rights Public Hearings

 The NYC Commission on Human Rights periodically hosts hearings to gain an opportunity to hear directly from members of the public on their experiences and concerns on specific types of discrimination.
 The hearings include testimony from dozens of New Yorkers from all walks of life and professional industries.

-The Commission is inviting public input on potential exceptions to Local Law 91 of 2019, which generally prohibits pre-employment testing for marijuana and tetrahydrocannabinols (often called “THC”).
-The hearing will be held at 22 Reade Street, Spector Hall, 1st Floor, New York, NY 10007, on January 9, 2020 at 10:00 am.
+The Commission invited public input on potential exceptions to Local Law 91 of 2019, which generally prohibits pre-employment testing for marijuana and tetrahydrocannabinols (often called “THC”).
+The hearing was held at 22 Reade Street, Spector Hall, 1st Floor, New York, NY 10007.

 The Commission held the agency's first-ever public hearing on pregnancy and caregiver discrimination.

 Public Hearing on Sexual Harassment in the Workplace, December 6, 2017

 For the first time in 40 years, the Commission held a public hearing on sexual harassment in the workplace.
 A report with policy recommendations based on this hearing was released on April 25, 2018.